LeadDyno/leaddyno-docs-site/tremendous-integration-guide.md

 ![Authorize Tremendous](img/tremendous/tremendous3.png)

 After clicking **AUTHORIZE**, the connection will be established, and you will now see the Tremendous app listed in the Installed
 Apps.
-Everything is connected, and you can now configure the funding source and campaign by clicking **Edit**.
+Everything is connected, you can now configure which Tremendous campaign to use by clicking **Edit**.

 ![Success](img/tremendous/tremendous4.png)

 ### Configure Tremendous Settings

-From the Edit page, you can select your Tremendous funding source and campaign to use for affiliate payouts.
-This will determine how the gift card/bank transfers will be funded.
-The campaign determines which gift cards and/or if a bank payout option is offered to the affiliate when they redeem their payout.
+From the Edit page, you can select your Tremendous campaign to use for affiliate payouts.
+This determines which gift cards and/or if a bank payout option is offered to the affiliate when they redeem their payout.

 ![Configure Tremendous](img/tremendous/tremendous5.png)